Theodosius, Metropolitan of Moscow

+Biography

 In 1454, when Theodosius was still archimandrite of the Moscow Kremlin's Chudov Monastery, he was promoted to the office of Archbishop of Rostov.
-After the death of Metropolitan Jonah in 1461, Theodosius became Metropolitan of Moscow and all Rus' in early May 1461.
+After the death of Metropolitan Jonah in 1461, Theodosius became Metropolitan of Moscow in early May 1461.

-Theodosius's appointment marked a new period of actual independence of the Russian Orthodox Church from the Patriarch of Constantinople.
-He was the first metropolitan appointed by the Grand Prince after the fall of Constantinople to the Turks (in 1453), although his predecessor, Jonah of Moscow, is considered the first independent metropolitan of Kiev and All Rus' as he was appointed in 1448 without the approval of the Patriarch of Constantinople.
-Theodosius' appointment was, however, eventually blessed by the Metropolitan of Caesarea Philippi on behalf of the patriarch of Constantinople in April 1464.
+Theodosius's appointment marked a new period of actual independence of the Russian Orthodox Church from the patriarch of Constantinople.
+He was the first metropolitan appointed by the grand prince after the fall of Constantinople to the Turks (in 1453), although his predecessor, Jonah, is considered the first independent metropolitan, as he was appointed in 1448 without the approval of the patriarch of Constantinople.
+Theodosius' appointment was, however, eventually blessed by Philippi, Metropolitan of Caesarea, on behalf of the patriarch of Constantinople in April 1464.

 Since his first days as a metropolitan, Theodosius sought to eradicate unscrupulousness among the priests and educating the clergy in his province.
 Theodosius's attempts at reshaping the clergy failed.
 When he started sifting through the priests and defrocking those unfit for preaching, many parishes were left without priests.
 Ordinary people had nothing against their priests, therefore, they started to voice their discontent and damn the metropolitan.

 Theodosius also had to contend with a metropolitanate in Lithuania which threatened to take the western eparchies of the Province of Moscow, most notably Novgorod the Great, and was suspected of Latinizing, in which case these western regions would not only be lost to the Moscow metropolitan, but would go over to Catholicism and be lost to Orthodoxy altogether.
-The metropolitans of Lithuania had been opposed for several decades (going back at least to the metropolitanate of Photius(Fotii) in Moscow, and would continue after Theodosius' tenure.
+The metropolitans of Lithuania had been opposed for several decades, going back at least to the tenure of Photius in Moscow, and would continue after Theodosius' tenure.

 Theodosius resigned the metropolitan office and retired to Chudov Monastery, where he had previously been archimandrite, after only 3 years.
 He later transferred to the Troitse-Sergiyeva Lavra north of Moscow where he died in 1475.
-He is buried in the Troitse-Sergiyeva lavra.
+He is buried in the Troitse-Sergiyeva Lavra.